7-Day Classic Safari Extension

 Serengeti National Park

-On your drive west, you’ll stop at Olduvai Gorge, the site where the Leakeys discovered “Lucy,” one of our most ancient hominid ancestors.
+On your drive west, you’ll stop at Olduvai Gorge, the site where the Leakeys discovered “Zinj,” one of our most ancient hominid ancestors.
 From there, continue to the Serengeti, a land of rolling plains teeming with wildlife.
 See lion, cheetah, warthog, rhino, antelope, hippo, giraffe, zebra and the infamous migration of the wildebeest.
 Evenings in the bush will be a treat in your beautiful and exclusive Nyumba Camps, moved seasonally for optimal wildlife viewing.

 Join an optional hot air balloon ride to take in sweeping views of the Serengeti from above.
 (Advanced reservations and additional fees apply).

 Overnights: Serengeti Nyumba

 Serengeti National Park to Arusha / Return to North America

 Take a scenic flight back to Arusha this morning where you’ll enjoy a special farewell lunch and time for souvenir shopping.
 Relax in your day room before an evening transfer to Kilimanjaro International Airport for the flight to Amsterdam.
 Arrive home on Day 18.

 An authentic experience awaits you at this private camp in Tarangire.
 Conveniences like solar lighting and ensuite bathrooms with hot showers add a comforting touch to this safari retreat.
 In the evenings, enjoy dinner prepared from local ingredients, and chat with friendly staff and fellow travelers as you watch the sun set behind towering baobab trees.